Arthi-chaud/Meelo/docs/src/album-types.md

 Notes:

 - Keywords are case-insensitive.
-- Any album that would not fall into the other categories will be considered a Compilation IF the album is a 'compilation' album (see metadata)
+- Any album that would not fall into the other categories will be considered to be a Compilation IF the album is a 'compilation' album (see metadata)
-- Any album that would not fall into the other categories will be considered a Studio Recording
+- Any album that would not fall into the other categories will be considered to be a Studio Recording